mediaburst/clockwork-java/Readme.md

 This wrapper lets you interact with Clockwork without the hassle of having to create any XML or make HTTP calls.

 ## What's Clockwork?

-The Mediaburst SMS API is being re-branded as Clockwork.
-At the same time we'll be launching some exciting new features and these shiny new wrappers.
+Clockwork is the SMS API from [Mediaburst][4].
+It was previously called the Mediaburst SMS API, but we've re-branded it Clockwork

-The terms Clockwork and "Mediaburst SMS API" refer to exactly the same thing.
+The terms Clockwork and "mediaburst SMS API" refer to exactly the same thing.

 ### Prerequisites